Almost sure convergence and second moments of geometric functionals of fractal percolation: Expectation and variance of the surface area of

 as $n\to\infty$, where $\tilde c$ and $\hat c_1$ are as above, $s<Mp^3$ is some number and $\bar c\in\R$ is some constant, we do not give explicitly here, as it would require to determine all terms in the above recursion exactly.
 Here we have used that $\beta_0=\Var(V_{d-1}(F_0))=0$ and that $p>M^{-d}$ is equivalent to $M^2p^2>p/M^{d-2}$.
 Note that $\tilde{c} \frac{M^{d}p}{M^{d}p-1}=\bar c_2$, i.e.\ the constant in first order term of $\Var(V_{d-1}(F_n))$ is as asserted in \eqref{eq:exp-surf-Var}, and also the second order terms given in \eqref{eq:exp-surf-Var} are transparent from the above equation.
 This completes the proof of the formula for the variance in Theorem~\ref{thm:var-surf}. \end{proof}

-\paragraph{\bf Acknowledgement} S.W.~was supported by DFG grant WI 3264/5-1.
-M.A.K.~was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 444138055, through the SPP 2265, under grant number ME 1361/16-1, and by the Volkswagenstiftung via the ``Experiment'' Project ``Finite Projective Geometry.''
-M.A.K.~also acknowledges funding and support by the DFG through the SPP 2265 under grant numbers WI 5527/1-1 and LO 418/25-1.
+\fund S.W.~was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant WI 3264/5-1.
+M.A.K.~was supported by the DFG through the SPP 2265 under grant numbers LO 418/25-1, WI 5527/1-1, and ME 1361/16-1.
+M.A.K.~also acknowledges funding by the Volkswagenstiftung via the Experiment-Projekt Mecke and by the Helmholtz Association and the DLR via the Helmholtz Young Investigator Group ``DataMat''.

+\competing There were no competing interests to declare which arose during the preparation or publication process of this article.